keboola/connection-docs/storage/byodb/external-buckets/index.md

 ## What Is an External Bucket?

 Storage in Keboola Connection is organized into [buckets](/storage/buckets/).
 An **external bucket** is a special type of bucket wherein the contents of the bucket are not managed by Keboola.
-It can be located anywhere in your data warehouse and is a virtual bucket created atop a Snowflake schema.
+It can be located _anywhere in the storage backend used by your Keboola Connection project_ (Snowflake or BigQuery) and is a virtual bucket created atop a Snowflake schema or BigQuery dataset respectively.
 All table-like objects (such as tables, views, and external tables) inside the schema are mapped to tables in the bucket.
 Access to the bucket is read-only; you cannot write to the bucket from Keboola Connection.
 A single schema can be registered with multiple projects in Keboola Connection simultaneously.

 ## Creating an External Bucket